StrangeBeeCorp/docs/docs/thehive/administration/organizations/add-an-organization.md

     **Observables sharing rule**

-    Define the sharing rule for observables when a case is shared with another organization. (lier avec la page qui explique comment faire ça)
+    The sharing rule for observables when a case is shared with another organization.

     Two values are available:
         * Manual (default)